 The cure is very simple: revise the frenum as soon as possible after birth.
 It is done without anaesthetic and very little discomfort for baby.
 The benefit is evident right away because baby can finally latch and feed properly.

 Depending on the age of the baby when a TOT is revised, there will certainly be a transition until baby's muscles have started to work properly.
-Your baby has been compensating for the restrictions since 6 months in utero and it may take a few weeks for baby to learn a new way to feed.
+Your baby has been compensating for the restrictions since about 15 weeks in utero and it may take a few weeks for baby to learn a new way to feed.

-Cranial Sacral Therapy or Osteopathy is required for many who are having a revision, baby, toddler, child or adult.
+Cranial Sacral Therapy or Osteopathy is required for those who are having a revision, baby, toddler, child or adult.
 Muscles have been compensating for the tie for many months (sometimes years) and need to be loosened up for the full effect of the release to be evident.
 Therapy is needed after revision to complete the process of getting the muscles and fascia "unwound" so they can function properly.
+The fascia goes from the tongue to the tip of the toes and can impact the diaphraghm for breathing, neck and shoulder pain, back pain and even leg pain.

 Also have a peek inside the upper lip.
 Lip tie is sometimes a problem as well with inability to achieve a good latch.
 A quick fix will not only help with your breastfeeding difficulties but will enable the two front teeth to erupt without spacing between them.

 The best transition from breast is right to a cup, bypassing the bottle and sippy cup.
 Try "Baby Cups" or the Wow cup that are both perfect for proper tongue development.
+Open cups should be used at family meal times.
+If baby is still wanting a bottle once or twice a day, it's not going to be a problem.
 Continue to build the mouth muscles that breastfeeding has so wonderfully started for your baby.
 Bottles, sippy cups and pacifiers do just the opposite so try to avoid them at all costs.